-In accordance with West Virginia Code § 9-5-12, the DHHR shall make payment for tubal ligation without requiring at least 30 days between the date of informed consent and the date of the tubal ligation procedure.
-Tubal ligation services are excluded from MCOs' capitation rates but will remain covered Medicaid services for persons who are enrolled in MCOs.
+In accordance with West Virginia Code § 9-5-12(d), the DHHR shall make payment for tubal ligation without requiring at least 30 days between the date of informed consent and the date of the tubal ligation procedure.
+Tubal ligation services for which the MCO is not responsible for payment are excluded from MCOs' capitation rates but will remain covered Medicaid services for persons who are enrolled in MCOs.
 DHHR shall pay claims for tubal ligation on an FFS basis in accordance with West Virginia Department of Health and Human Resources, Bureau for Medical Services Policy 519.15, Women's Health Services.